 Living and working in York

-York is described as big enough to feel cosmopolitan but small enough to feel homely.
+York has also been described as big enough to feel cosmopolitan but small enough to feel homely.
 With a population of 200,000 its “a friendly place you can settle into quickly, but which still feels fresh and exciting once you get to know it well.”

 For a small city York is punching above its weight in the job creation stakes.
 A report published in July 2017 put it in second place in the UK for employment, with the city’s expanding business services sector helping to drive growth.